ivargr/python-bioinformatics/repetition/Exercises.md

 #### Exercise 4 (lists)

-Create a function `read_sequences_from_file` that takes a file_name as parameter and that reads sequences from a the file (which is like like the file in exercise 3).
+Create a function `read_sequences_from_file` that takes a file name as parameter and that reads sequences from a the file (which is like the file in exercise 3).
 All the sequences should be put into a list and the function should return that list.

 Test your function like this: